 If you got to choose a climate you wish to live in for the rest of your life, what would it be?
+Do you know there are destinations that have great weather all year round?
+Discover which places in Europe have mild sunny winters, warm summers, and just enough rain to keep the nature around green and lush.

 Most people would probably dismiss their favourite holiday weather because holidaying on a hot sandy beach for 2 weeks is not the same as living there all year round.
 The ideal location for the majority of people would be: